trinanda/my_first_CMS/README.md

         This is the most popular postgresql adapter for Python, this serves to communicated python with postgre *-* flask-sqlalchemy
         ORM package for python-flask, flask-sqlalchemy berfungsi untuk lebih mempermudah penggunaan sqlalchemy untuk flask

+### 6. Alembic Configurations
+    6.1 initialize alembic init
+    6.2 go to alembic.ini file, then config on sqlalchemy.url
+        #*# sqlalchemy.url function is a url to conect to the database via SQLAlchemy
+    6.3 On folder you have initialize on above, go to env.py, then config on target_metadata
+        #*# as you can see on that file, you need to create new module that called models.py, function for this file is to create table to database\